kopmba/math_ai/Readme.md

-Interface as block of functions
+Interface as block of functions with deepseek file generated helper